Welcome to the Busy Analytical Bee website. Here you can find out more about Busy Analytical Bee and Applied Behaviour Analysis (ABA).

 Busy Analytical Bee aims to promote development and dissemination within the field of Applied Behaviour Analysis (ABA).

 The Newsletter is aimed at any professionals and parents, interested in ABA who live and/or work in the UK.
-It is released once a month around the 1st of each month, and is released via the blog on this website.
+It was released once a month around the 1st of each month, and is released via the blog on this website.
 You can also see our catalogue of topics from previous editions; all editions are available for free, today.

 The Facebook/Twitter page

 Busy Analytical Bee is produced and written by Kirsty Angel M.Sc.
 BCBA.
 Kirsty has been working in the field for five years, following completing her Masters Degree in Applied Behaviour Analysis (ABA) at Bangor University.
 Kirsty has had a variety of experiences, working with many children under the age of 16 years old.
 Kirsty received her Certification from the BACB in May 2015.
+Click here to visit Kirsty’s website.